 We are looking for students who are highly motivated and enthusiastic about Veterinary Medicine and have the academic ability to learn very fast in a demanding course.
 Candidates should have strong scientific interest: unlike many other Vet Schools, where the emphasis is placed very much on small animal practice etc. the Cambridge course is ideal for those who, while wishing to become practising vets, are also interested in the study of disease and in research developments.
 We expect our candidates to have had some farm and practical experience, but not to the extent that excludes time for scientific reading.
 We do not admit for Veterinary Medicine without interview, and normally interview all candidates who stand a realistic chance of a place.
 Candidates are given two or three interviews with those who teach in related fields: we will assess your interest and ability in the more scientific aspects of the course and your attitude to Veterinary Medicine as a profession.

 Most vets seem to want to get on with the course, but we are happy to offer a deferred place to a candidate who has something specific that they really want to do before coming to Pembroke.
 We particularly encourage those who are very young to defer.

-If you wish to apply to read Veterinary Medicine as a mature or affiliated student, then you should not apply to Pembroke.
+If you wish to apply to read Veterinary Medicine as an affiliated student, then you should not apply to Pembroke.
 There is an agreement between all the Cambridge Colleges that quota places for such students are allocated to Graduate Colleges.